 From the left plot (blue) in Figure 3, we can also see that age is significant, particularly children and older aged people

-Composite vulnerability almost always includes income and age (in addition to other SES)
+Composite vulnerability almost always includes income and age (in addition to other SES).
+Intersectionality approach

+Age needs to be considered in its interplay with other significant characteristics as income, gender, or race (Vecchio et al., 2023)

 xx

 But what’s missing from the subset of papers included?
 Some of the papers tell us… For example, indigenous is missing – Canada context.

-The focus on what modes are the highlight of the included papers are also of interest.
-This selection normatively signals what is important and contributes to filling a knowledge gap in the transportation literature, on how people get around.
-From the right plot (red) in Figure 3, it can be observed that the most commonly studied mode is transit.
-For instance,…
+Gender, despite the vast literature showing how mobility is different for men and women, and more recently, the experiences of the non-cis and transgender population

+Disabilities, especially from a quantitative perspective, allow us to understand to what extent the identified mobility barriers are present in different contexts

+We can see that the most studied mode is transit.
 Transit as almost always present in multi-modal comparisons as well.
 For instance, transit vs. car. transit in addition to active transportation…

 Pedestrian is then the second most common.
 It is often studied alone as ‘walkability’ or it is part of a thematic active transportation way of moving, which focuses on both walking, bicycle and/or transit (not always).
 For instance, XXX focuses on walkability.
 Alternative, XX frames active transportation.. without focusing on transit.
 XX frames active transportation and includes transit.

-What is interesting is that all these example and more broadly in the papers, is that studied modes are selected because they are within the ‘public realm’ and can be altered to address inequities.
-For this reason, cars are infrequently the only mode within a paper that is studied, this mode is used typically as a comparison, e.g. versus transit accessibility, quantifying resulting externalities for other modes (road safety, air pollution) for active modes.
-Car that are the only mode studied are done to reflect their externalities (XX).
+Studied modes are likely to be selected because they are within the ‘public realm’ and can be altered to address inequities.
+For this reason, cars are infrequently the only mode within a paper that is studied and it is used typically as a comparison, e.g. versus transit accessibility, quantifying resulting externalities (road safety, air pollution) for active modes.
+When studied alone, it is usually to flect their externalities (XX).

-The papers included in this analysis can also be seen from the perspective of destinations.
-The focus on what destinations matters sheds light on how the literature that conceptualize and provides standards for equity define important places.
-What destinations are of interest within the context of equity matter, but before discussing what was the focus, it should be acknowledged that within this review the majority of papers actually do not focus on on any particular destination (e.g., 15% of studies).
+What destinations are of interest within the context of equity matter.
+However, it should be acknowledged that within this review most papers actually do not focus on on any particular destination (e.g., 15% of studies).
 These papers are interested in some other aspect of equity (e.g., quality of infrastructure, quality of the transportation trip, affordability in general, etc.)) (XXXX).

-The most common destinations studied includes Healthcare (15%) and Employment (14%).
-The source of this data is typical in travel surveys: location of work can be easily gleaned.
-Additionally, public health planning is a significant focus of these types of studies.
-For instance….
-XXX
+The most common destinations studied includes Healthcare (15%), where public health planning is a significant focus.
+Employment accounts for 14%).
+The source of this data is typical in travel surveys: location of work can be easily gleaned in Global North contexts, and is the usual focus of accessibility measures.

 The next most significant destination is a focus on “all” activities (i.e., a bundle of trips, all trips made in a month, enough for ‘sufficient’ quality of life).
 These studies make up 13% of the papers.
 These papers typically look at trip-taking holistically, all the trips that users make.
 XX approaches…